ninoseki/mihari/README.md

 ## Configuration

-All configuration is done via ENV variables.
+Configuration can be done via environment variables or a YAML file.

 | Key                    | Desc.                          | Required or optional           |
 |------------------------|--------------------------------|--------------------------------|